iiasa/CWatM/docu/setup.rst

 .. note::
     | A cwatmexe.zip (around 300 MB with all Python libraries) is stored on:
-    | `Source code on Github repository of CWATM <https://github.com/CWatM/CWatM>`_
+    | `Source code on Github repository of CWatM <https://github.com/CWatM/CWatM>`_
-    | `Executable cwatmexe.zip on Github repository of CWATM <https://github.com/CWatM/CWatM/blob/version091/cwatmexe.zip>`_
+    | `Executable cwatmexe.zip on Github repository of CWatM <https://github.com/CWatM/CWatM/blob/version091/cwatmexe.zip>`_

 .. note::
     | We recommend using the Python 3.7.x version,
-    | but if you not experienced in Python or have problems installing CWATM, please use the executable version.
+    | but if you not experienced in Python or have problems installing CWatM, please use the executable version.
     | Either start it in DOS box (command cmd), or use the batch file cwatmbat.bat to start it